 If your child does receive money as a gift, have some guidelines for how the money will be used.
 We allow our children to use a small portion of the money for a fun activity or to buy something special.
 They are also required to tithe 10% of it to a charity of their choice.
-They really enjoying taking time to think about how they can bless others with the gift they have received.
+They really enjoy taking time to think about how they can bless others with the gift they have received.
 The remaining amount of money is put into savings to be used for faith-building activities such as retreats or school-related events.
 No money is allowed to be spent until thank-you notes are written.

 7. Frequent the Sacrament as often as you can.
 You don’t want your child’s First Holy Communion to be their only Holy Communion!
 Take your child to receive this gift as often as possible.
 The graces that flow from this sacrament are abundant.
 Go to the Lord’s table as frequently as you are able to and bring your children to Him.